OpenstackForkedProjects/openstack-tutorial/tutorial/basic_services.rst

     tcp        0      0 10.0.0.3:5672           0.0.0.0:*               LISTEN      28661/beam

-Now we will proceed with the other services, but since most of the services need to create a MySQL account and database, you probably want to keep a shell opened on the `db-node`.
+Now we will proceed with the other services, but since most of the services need to create a MariaDB account and database, you probably want to keep a shell opened on the `db-node`.

 `Next: Keystone - Identity service <keystone.rst>`_